Prima-class cruise ship

-Prima-class cruise ships, formerly known by the project name Project Leonardo, are a class of cruise ships built for Norwegian Cruise Line (NCL).
+Prima-class cruise ships (/ˈpriːmɑː/, PREE-mah), formerly known by the project name Project Leonardo, are a class of cruise ships built for Norwegian Cruise Line (NCL).
 These are the first NCL ships to be built by Fincantieri.
 Each ship is expected to cost about $850 million.
 The modifications that are to be made to the design of the future Prima-class ships would result in an extra 1.2 billion euros in shipbuilding costs — about US$1.27 billion.